miRackModular/MSM/README.md

 "Sample" knob is a volume control for the Sample input.

-"Tempo" knob controls the speed of the build in LFO.
+"Tempo" knob controls the frequency(speed) of the build in LFO.

 "FM" knob for frequency modulation of the LFO.